WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 or may use `__DEV__` and `__PROD__` constants.

-Meanwhile in our own code we still can use more than binary dev/prod switch, we can use four tier targeting using `__TIER_NAME__` just as in the example above.
+Meanwhile user code still can use all 4 tiers in the logic by targeting using `__TIER_NAME__` just as in the example above.

 Build for development and inspect console output as well as outputted file at `public/assets.index.js`